-- commencing employment - the date their LGPS membership is due to start (if they are being automatically enrolled or re-enrolled), or - o joining the Scheme (as a result of making an election join).
+- commencing employment - the date their LGPS membership is due to start (if they are being automatically enrolled or re-enrolled), or - joining the Scheme (as a result of making an election join).

-In the absence of a 50/50 election before the payroll has been closed, a new employee, or an existing employee commencing a new employment for which a separate record is required (see section 2) or an optant out electing to join the Scheme or being auto-enrolled or re-enrolled should be put into the main section on commencement of that employment / opting in to membership of the Scheme / being automatically enrolled or automatically re-enrolled.
-After which the following circumstances may lead to a change of section during the Scheme year:
+In the absence of a 50/50 election before the payroll has been closed:

+- a new employee - an existing employee commencing a new employment for which a separate record is required (see section 2), or - an optant out electing to join the Scheme or being auto-enrolled or re-enrolled should be put into the main section.

+The following circumstances may lead to a change of section during the Scheme year:

-- Notification that the employee has elected to move from the main section to the 50/50 section (or vice versa) from the beginning of the next available pay period following the election. - old If the employee is in the 50/50 section and goes on to no pay due to sickness or injury, the employee must be moved back into the main section from the beginning of the next pay period if they are still on nil pay at that time.
-This would even be the case where, for example, an employer has a policy of nil pay for the first three days of sickness, and the first two days of sickness fall at the end of one pay period and the third day is the first day of the following pay period.
-In such a situation the employee would have to be put into the main section from the beginning of that next pay period.
-The person will have the right to make a further 50/50 election which, if made before the payroll is closed, would mean the member has continuous 50/50 membership. - ordinary maternity leave, ordinary adoption leave or paternity leave, the employee must be moved back into the main section from the beginning of the next pay period if they are still on nil pay at that time. - o If the employee is in the 50/50 section they must be moved back to the main section from the beginning of the pay period following the employer's 'automatic re-enrolment date'.
+- The employee elects to move from the main section to the 50/50 section (or vice versa) from the beginning of the next available pay period following the election. - The employee is in the 50/50 section and goes on to no pay due to sickness or injury.
+The employee must be moved back into the main section from the beginning of the next pay period if they are still on nil pay at that time.
+This would even be the case where an employer has a policy of nil pay for the first three days of sickness, and the first two days of sickness fall at the end of one pay period and the third day is the first day of the following pay period.
+The person will have the right to make a further 50/50 election.
+If they do so before the payroll is closed, they would have continuous 50/50 membership. - The employee is in the 50/50 section and goes on to no pay during ordinary maternity leave, ordinary adoption leave or paternity leave.
+The employee must be moved back into the main section from the beginning of the next pay period if they are still on nil pay at that time. - If the employee is in the 50/50 section, they must be moved back to the main section from the beginning of the pay period following the employer's 'automatic re-enrolment date'.
 This would happen irrespective of what category of worker they are for the purposes of the Pensions Act 2008.
 Note that the initial 'staging date' for those employers who meet their 'staging date' after 31 March 2014 has no implication for existing 50/50 elections.
-The person will have the right to make a further 50/50 election which, if made before the payroll is closed, would mean the member has continuous 50/50 membership.
+The person will have the right to make a further 50/50 election.
+If they do so before the payroll is closed, they would have continuous 50/50 membership.

-Please note that the both the main section and the 50/50 section of the LGPS are 'qualifying schemes' for automatic enrolment purposes.
+Both the main section and the 50/50 section of the LGPS are 'qualifying schemes' for automatic enrolment purposes.

-Note: those terms in quotation marks in the text above are to be construed in accordance with the Pensions Act 2008
+Important: Those terms in quotation marks in the text above are to be construed in accordance with the Pensions Act 2008.